juliandavis7/stock-insights/docs/ui/home-modules.md

 **Headline:** "Find Any Stock Instantly"

 **Description:**
-"Access the most relevant financial metrics for long-term investors.
-Real-time data and peer comparisons at your fingertips."
+"Access the metrics that matter – built for investors, by investors."

 **Image:** Screenshot of the Search page showing stock with metrics displayed
 - Position: Right side on desktop